gabzzel/master-thesis/README.md

 ## Using the source

 Make sure to install everything in the `environment.yml` files (in either the reconstruction or segmentation folder) using Anaconda or Miniconda (see [here](https://docs.anaconda.com/working-with-conda/environments/#creating-an-environment-from-an-environment-yml-file)).
 Make sure it creates new vitual python environments!
 You can then run the `main.py` files (with the arguments as described) using any IDE or command prompt equivalent you'd like.

+## Using PointNeXt

+For the PointNeXt results in my thesis, I used the repository from the PointNeXt authors: see [here](https://github.com/guochengqian/PointNeXt).
+However this repo **only** works on *Linux*!
+I modified the repo and made my own version which can be found in the zip file in the releases tab as well.
+You will have to modify the `main.py` and data io classes to make it work with your own data.
+I recommended just following the guide on the authors github to install.

+The `main.py` file should be pretty self-explanatory.